-Fossilized Dinosaur Bone cabochons take a high polish and have a hardness of 7, which makes them very wearable.
+Fossilized Dinosaur Bone semiprecious gemstone cabochons take a high polish and have a hardness of 7, which makes them very wearable.

-Dinosaur Bone increases energy and memory.
-Dinosaur Bone is also wonderful for calming anxiety, in particular survival anxieties.
+Dinosaur Bone is believed to increase energy and improve memory.
+Dinosaur Bone is also believed to be good for calming anxiety, especially survival anxieties.
 It is said to help with communication and the ability to understand.